OXID-eSales/developer_documentation/development/modules_components_themes/module/using_twig_in_module_templates.rst

 Using Twig in module templates
 ==============================

-Just by following the directory structure conventions, the OXID support for the Twig template engine allows you to
+Just by following the directory structure conventions, the Twig template engine allows you to

  * register custom (original) module templates
  * extend existing templates